firedev/firedev.github.io/_posts/2015-06-30-lazy-image-creation-with-carrierwave.md

 ## Hammer time

 Okay let's roll our sleeves.
-The idea is simple.
-You create the route matching the image path.
+The idea is to create the route matching the image path.
 If the asset is missing the request falls through to Rails and image is created.
 Next time the request comes to this url, nginx takes care of serving the static asset.